 (n) delegate any power, duty, or function under this bylaw.
-EMPLOYEES 7 agent regula thstanding anything in this bylaw, a City employee or may undertake any behaviour or activity otherwise ted or prohibited by this bylaw if the behaviour or activity conably within their scope of duties.
-OBSTRUCTION 8 bylaw A person must not obstruct or hinder the City Manager or a bylaw enforcement officer in the exercise of any of their powers, duties or functions under this bylaw, including its enforcement.
-PART III - ANIMALS DEFINITIONS 9 In this s part: (a) "dog" means any domesticated dog; (b) "wildlife" means a non-domesticated vertebrate animal, or a vertebrate that is wild by nature and living in its natural habitat, including feral cats; and (c) a person in care or control of a dog includes the owner of a dog, as shown in a City licence record, or a person in actual or apparent possession or control of a property where the dog apparently resides.
-DOG ON LEASH 10 (1) - son having care or control of a dog must have it under ol and held on a leash not exceeding 2 metres in length.
+EMPLOYEES 7 Notwithstanding anything in this bylaw, a City employee or agent may undertake any behaviour or activity otherwise regulated or prohibited by this bylaw if the behaviour or activity is reasonably within their scope of duties.
+OBSTRUCTION 8 A person must not obstruct or hinder the City Manager or a bylaw enforcement officer in the exercise of any of their powers, duties or functions under this bylaw, including its enforcement.
+PART III - ANIMALS DEFINITIONS 9 In this part: (a) "dog" means any domesticated dog; (b) "wildlife" means a non-domesticated vertebrate animal, or a vertebrate that is wild by nature and living in its natural habitat, including feral cats; and (c) a person in care or control of a dog includes the owner of a dog, as shown in a City licence record, or a person in actual or apparent possession or control of a property where the dog apparently resides.
+DOG ON LEASH 10 (1) - son having care or control of a dog must have it under and held on a leash not exceeding 2 metres in length.
 (2) Subse ction (1) does not apply to: (a) an off-leash area; (b) property owned or occupied by the person in care or control of a dog; or (c) privately-owned property where the owner or lawful occupier has given permission for the dog to be off-leash.
-RESTRICTED DOG IN OFF-LEASH AREA 11 the A son having care or control of a restricted dog, as defined in nimal Licensing and Control Bylaw, Bylaw 13145, must ermit it to enter, or remain in, an off-leash area.
-TRANSIT SPACES 12 (1) A per son must not bring an animal into a transit vehicle or transit station unless it is housed within a confined structure such as a cage, carrier, or kennel.
-(2) Subsection (1) does not apply to a service dog, as defined in the Service Dogs Act , SA 2007, c S-7.5.
-PARKS 13 A person having care or control of a dog in a park must ensure the dog is not within any playground, sport field, or picnic area.
-WASTE REMOVAL 14 A person having care or control of a dog must immediately remove any defecation left by the dog in a public space.
-DOG ATTACKS 15 (1) A person having care or control of a dog must ensure that the dog does not: (a) damage property; (b) chase, attack, or bite any person or animal; or (c) chase, attack or bite any person or animal causing physical injury.
-(2) Subsection (1) does not apply if the chase, attack, bite, or damage is a direct result of the dog being provoked.
-FEEDING WILDLIFE 16 (1) A person must not feed, attempt to feed, or deposit food in a public space where it is likely to be consumed by wildlife.
-(2) Subsection (1) does not apply to feral cats.
-INJURY TO WILDLIFE 17 (1) A person must not kill, injure, trap, or disturb wildlife in a park.
-WILDLIFE (2) A person must not touch, damage, disturb, or remove any wildlife den, nest, or eggs therein, in a park.
-(3) Subsection (1) does not apply to recreational fishing.
-PA RT I V - CLOSED PUBLIC SPACES CLOSED SPACES 18 (1) A person must not enter into, pass through, or remain in a public space, or portion of a public space, that has been temporarily or permanently closed.
+RESTRICTED DOG IN OFF-LEASH AREA 11 the Ar son having care or control of a restricted dog, as defined in nimal Licensing and Control Bylaw, Bylaw 13145, must rmit it to enter, or remain in, an off-leash area.
+TRANSIT SPACES 12 (1) A pers son must not bring an animal into a transit vehicle or transit station unless it is housed within a confined structure such as a cage, carrier, or kennel.

+- (2) Subsection (1) does not apply to a service dog, as defined in the Service Dogs Act, SA 2007, c S-7.5. - PARKS13A person having care or control of a dog in a park must ensure the dog is not within any playground, sport field, or picnic area. - WASTE REMOVAL14A person having care or control of a dog must immediately remove any defecation left by the dog in a public space. - DOG ATTACKS 15 (1) A person having care or control of a dog must ensure that the dog does not: - (a) damage property; - (b) chase, attack, or bite any person or animal; or - (c) chase, attack or bite any person or animal causing physical injury. - (2) Subsection (1) does not apply if the chase, attack, bite, or damage is a direct result of the dog being provoked.

+FEEDING WILDLIFE 16 A person must not feed, attempt to feed, or deposit food in a public space where it is likely to be consumed by wildlife.

+- 17 (1) A person must not kill, injure, trap, or disturb wildlife in a park. - (2) A person must not touch, damage, disturb, or remove any wildlife den, nest, or eggs therein, in a park. - (3) Subsection (1) does not apply to recreational fishing.